aumsathwara/GRC_Aum/README.md

 # ReadME

-This repo contains all work related to **Model Context Protocol (MCP)** — including documentation, and working projects.
+This repo contains mini projects related to **Model Context Protocol (MCP)**, including documentation, and working projects.
 It’s organized for anyone to explore and test.

 ---